 - Drinking lots of water to stay hydrated and help balance fluids in the body.

-- If your doctor recommends it, adding salt to your diet, as this helps raise blood pressure.
-Only do this under the care and direction of a doctor, though!
+- If your provider recommends it, adding salt to your diet, as this helps raise blood pressure.
+Only do this under the care and direction of a provider, though!
 Too much salt can be dangerous for other reasons.

-- Specialized exercise or physical therapy under the care and guidance of your doctor.
+- Specialized exercise or physical therapy under the care and guidance of your provider.

 - Monitoring symptoms and taking note of triggers so you can avoid them.